The Premier League's domestic flights dilemma

 Arsenal told BBC Sport that "domestic flights of this type accounted for just 0.25% of the club's total emissions for season 2021-22".

 The biggest emissions are generated from stadiums on matchdays and fan travel - which is the sport's biggest climate footprint.
-The Premier league statement said their work will also include "encouraging fans" to "consider how" they can reduce their own carbon footprint."
+The Premier League statement said its work will also include "encouraging fans" to "consider how" they can reduce their own carbon footprint."

-However, Dale Vince, chairman of League One side Forest Green, often dubbed the world's most sustainable football team, believes in order to do that the League and clubs should lead the way:
+However, Dale Vince, chairman of League One side Forest Green, often dubbed the world's most sustainable football team, believes in order to do that the League and clubs should lead the way.

-Vince said: "The carbon impact is one thing… I think the bigger impact is the emotional one, the intellectual one, you've got Premier League teams setting a very bad example for the rest of the country……when we are desperately in need of getting to net zero.
+Vince said: "The carbon impact is one thing… I think the bigger impact is the emotional one, the intellectual one, you've got Premier League teams setting a very bad example for the rest of the country... when we are desperately in need of getting to net zero.

 "This comes just days after the latest UN report that says we absolutely have just a few years left to act to avoid the worst of the climate crisis."

-The Premier League have signed up to the UN Sport for Climate Action Framework and as a result are tasked with reaching Net zero by 2040.
-That was in November 2021 but they are yet to confirm their plans.
+The Premier League has signed up to the UN Sport for Climate Action Framework and as a result is tasked with reaching net zero by 2040.
+That was in November 2021 but it is yet to confirm its plans.

 The statement added: "The Premier League is in the process of developing an environmental sustainability strategy, which will set out plans to deliver climate action.
-As part of this strategy, the League will continue to engage with and work alongside clubs and partners, to find practical ways of reducing football's environmental impact."
+As part of this strategy, the league will continue to engage with and work alongside clubs and partners, to find practical ways of reducing football's environmental impact."

 What are the factors?

-Premier League clubs have been travelling his way for years - generally the quickest and most convenient option which clubs argue gives players and staff maximum time to prepare and recover between games, when the schedule is increasingly so packed with fixtures - something the clubs have no control over.
+Premier League clubs have been travelling this way for years - generally the quickest and most convenient option which clubs argue gives players and staff maximum time to prepare and recover between games, when the schedule is increasingly so packed with fixtures - something the clubs have no control over.

-But it is only recently, however, as players started to frequently post images on social media of these short domestic flights, that it attracted increased scrutiny in an era of climate impact awareness.
+It is only recently, as players started to frequently post images on social media of these short domestic flights, that it attracted increased scrutiny in an era of climate impact awareness.

 As this season shows, competition in the Premier League is as fierce as ever - just four points separates the bottom nine teams as they scramble to stay in the division and reap the multi-million pound rewards.